WaffleIngester/WC-SARS/README.md

 * Markus Göbel (Bunny83) -- [SimpleJSON](https://github.com/Bunny83/SimpleJSON)
 * Michael Lidgren -- [LidgrenNetwork](https://github.com/lidgren/lidgren-network-gen3)

-# Final Notes
+# Final Comments
-While the "Master" branch is mostly stable, bugs still creep in.
-If you want the latest changes please compile "test1" instead.
-As this branch will likely have fixes already for new features; along with the new features being added.
+While the master branch is *supposed* to be stable, there may be some issues still.
+If you want the latest changes go to the "test1" branch instead.
+Some bugs from the latest-added features are probably-maybe fixed there.
+Also also!
+If you want to contribute that helps too!